2023 Winter Predictions and Outlooks

 Entering - Global Cooling Cycle #6

-Alaska through Central and Northern Canada to Greenland
+Alaska into Central and Northern Canada to Greenland

 2023 Winter Predictions